StanfordBioinformatics/trajectoread_builder/README.md

 ## Overview
-Builder is a module of the trajectoread suite of tools designed to simplify the process of deploying DNAnexus applets and workflows.
+Builder is a module of the trajectoread suite of tools designed to simplify deployment of applets and workflows on DNAnexus.
 It is a command-line tool that allows users to automatically build DNAnexus workflows based on JSON configuration files.